fonnesbeck/git_tutorial/PITCHME.md

 ![The Conflicting Changes](images/conflict.png)

+Note:
-^Git detects that the changes made in one copy overlap with those made in the other.
+Git detects that the changes made in one copy overlap with those made in the other.
 We have to pull the changes from GitHub, merge them into the copy we're currently working in, and then push that.

 ---